2KAX/TimeTravel/docs/scripts.md

 Teleports all the hierarchical children of the correspondent drawer to the new zone.

+# TurnCamera.cs

+Debug script to use the joysticks to turn the camera.

+## Attached to

+Controller (left) and Controller (right) from the CameraRig

+## Parameters

+- HandType : Right or Left Hand
+- TurnSensitivity : The speed with which to turn the camera

 # ZoneManager.cs

 class that manages the movement between the different scenes,keeing the attached object.